kestra-io/docs/content/docs/10.administrator-guide/01.configuration/micronaut.md

 ```

 ## Changing base path
-If behind a reverse proxy, you can change the base path:
+If behind a reverse proxy, you can change the base path of the application with the following configuration:
 ```yaml
 micronaut:
   server: